Big Bertha

 "Do you want to hear the details?"

-"Only if you want me to," Victor said.
-"But as I was saying, we never even got to finish what we were talking about."
+"Only if you want me to.
+But as I was saying, we never even got to finish what we were talking about that night."

-"Maybe we can do that, but some other time," she said.
-"Right now I have to take a nap because I’m on the midnight shift this week."
+"Maybe we can do that, but some other time.
+Right now I have to take a nap because I’m on the midnight shift this week."

-When Victor and Doreen finally got together, Victor could see, even in the dim light of the Old Town Inn cocktail lounge, that Doreen’s face was still too gaunt, and that her hair, while not exactly unkempt, looked that way because she often had to reach up and pull it aside to sip at her drink or puff on her cigarette.
-Doreen had lit a cigarette the moment she sat down, simultaneously announcing that she was well aware of what a terrible habit smoking was and that she was going to quit soon but not yet.
+That following week, when Victor and Doreen finally got together, Victor noticed once more that she looked like a teen-ager who was in need of more and better nourishment.
+Also, her hair, not exactly unkempt, was a bit frazzled because she often had to reach up and pull it back to sip her drink or puff on her cigarette.
+She had lit a cigarette the moment she sat down, but simultaneously announced that she was well aware of what a terrible habit smoking was and that she was going to quit soon but not yet.

-"It’s made me famous," he said, "or infamous.
-Newspapers love that story.
-Every time Bertha’s helped rescue a hunter—we’ve saved four so far—newspapers all over the country carry another story about it."
+"It’s put Sherburne on the map," he said, "Newspapers love that story.
+Every time Bertha’s helped rescue a hunter—we’ve saved four so far—there are stories all over the place about it."

 "That’s simple.
-I’m just trying to cheer up someone up who should allow herself to smile more often."
+I’m just trying to cheer up someone who should allow herself to smile more often."

 Doreen responded to that by raising her head and blowing a plume of smoke towards the ceiling.
 She stayed that way for a moment, her lips pursed to direct upward the last remaining puff of smoke.
 Then she lowered her head and placed the cigarette on the ash tray so that she could use both hands to draw back her hair and hold it behind her ears.

-"That may be hard for me to adjust to after Markey.
-With him, lying was a way of life.
-If Markey put in all the overtime he told me about, he would have been the highest paid guy at the shipyard.
-Stupid me, I actually believed he was working double shifts even though the newspaper carried stories about the possibility of layoffs because work was so slack."
+"That may be hard for me to adjust to after Markey," Lenore said.
+"With him, you couldn’t believe anything he said.
+If he put in all the overtime he told me about, he would have been the highest paid guy at the shipyard.
+Stupid me, I actually believed he was working double shifts even though the newspaper was carrying stories about the possibility of layoffs because work was so slack."

-"This Markey sounds like he’s quite a talker."
+"This Markey sounds like quite a talker."

 "Double-talker is more like it.
 He’d go out for a quart of milk and disappear for a day or two.
 Then, when he came back, he’d tell this story about running into an old Army buddy who was broke and having trouble with his wife and how he had spent the entire time helping his buddy out.
-Listening to him tell the story, you knew that it was one hundred percent bullshit, but he was so good at it you couldn’t help believing him."
+Listening to him tell the story, you knew that it was one hundred percent bullshit, but he was so good at it he’d have you believing him."

 "So I’m told."